collective-soundworks/soundworks/README.md

 setup.generate('matrix', { cols: 3, rows: 4 }).
 var checkin = new serverSide.Checkin({ setup: setup });

-// Case 2: the scenario does not have a predefined setup, but specifies a maximum number of players var checkin = new serverSide.Checkin({ numPlaces: 500 });
+// Case 2: the scenario does not have a predefined setup, but specifies a maximum number of clients var checkin = new serverSide.Checkin({ maxClients: 500 });
 ```

 #### Control

 The `Control` module is used to control an application through a dedicated client that we usually call `conductor`.
 The module allows for declaring `parameters`, `infos`, and `commands`, through which the `conductor` can control and monitor the state of the application:
 - `parameters` are values that are changed by a client, send to the server, and propagated to the other connected clients (*e.g.* the tempo of a musical application)
-- `infos` are values that are changed by the server and propagated to the connected clients,to inform about the current state of the application (*e.g.* the number of connected players)
+- `infos` are values that are changed by the server and propagated to the connected clients, to inform about the current state of the application (*e.g.* the number of connected `player` clients)
 - `commands` are messages (without arguments) that are send from the client to the server (*e.g.* `start`, `stop` or `clear` – whatever they would mean for a given application)

 A `ClientControl` module, optionally, can automatically construct a simple interface from the list of declared controls that permits to change `parameters`, display `infos`, and to send `commands` to the server: